Balvenie Castle: History

 In 1440, William Douglas, 6th Earl of Douglas, was killed by James the Gross, probably in a conspiracy with William Crichton and Alexander Livingston of Callendar, the guardians of the then child-king James II.
 James 'the Gross then became the 7th earl.
 James immediately provided the lordship of Balvenie with its castle to his youngest son, John Douglas, Lord of Balvenie.
 Earl James's death in 1443 signalled a resumption of the hostility between the royal Stewarts and the Black Douglases.
 The Battle of Arkinholm in May 1455 saw the defeat of this, the main Douglas line by an army loyal to James II.
 All of their lands and titles were forfeited to the Crown, including Balvenie Castle.
 King James divided up the estates among his supporters, which included the Douglas Earl of Angus and provided Balvenie Castle to Sir John Stewart, who later became the first Earl of Atholl.

+Mary, Queen of Scots came to Balvenie on 4 September 1562 during her first northern progress.
 William Duff committed suicide in the castle in 1718 and it was effectively abandoned at that point.
 It was used by Hanoverian forces as an encampment in 1746 during the second Jacobite rebellion.

 Today, the remains of the castle are managed by Historic Environment Scotland as a scheduled monument.
 However, ownership continues in private hands; the current owner is Jeremy Duncan Nicholson, Baron of Balvenie, who resides in Atlanta, Georgia in the United States.
 The castle is open to the public from the beginning of April to the end of September.

 Balvenie whisky is produced by William Grant & Sons at the Balvenie distillery down the hill from the castle.